Executive Committee Members

 MICHAEL CASEY ASLA, PLA, LEED AP

 Landscape Architect, Kimley-Horn and Associates, Inc.

 Michael is a landscape architect with Kimley-Horn and Associates in Reston, VA.
-Mr. Casey has more than 12 years of experience serving both private-sector and public clients.
-His project experience is both local and international, and includes masterplanning, retail streetscapes, campus design, corporate headquarters, courthouses, museums, and new community projects.
-In addition to projects in Virginia, Maryland, Washington DC, North Carolina and West Virginia, Mr. Casey has provided landscape architecture services for international projects in over 15 countries, including 14 US Embassy Facilities abroad.
-Michael has specialized experience managing projects from concept design through implementation, and leading multi-disciplinary teams on complex, niche projects include incorporate integrated perimeter security design and advanced low-impact development solutions.
+Mr. Casey has 15 years of experience serving both public and private-sector clients.
+His public-sector project experience includes masterplanning through implementation for public realm projects, cultural facilities, and historic sites that include secure federal campuses, courthouses, and museums.
+Private-sector projects include corporate headquarter facilities, urban streetscapes, and highly amenitized mixed-use and multi-family residential projects.
+In addition to projects throughout the Mid-Atlantic region, Mr. Casey has provided landscape architecture services for international projects in over 15 countries, including numerous new U.S. Embassy Compounds and Consulates.
+Michael specializes in managing projects from concept design through implementation, and leading multi-disciplinary teams on complex developments that integrate rooftop and courtyard amenities, perimeter security elements and advanced storm-water management solutions.

 Michael earned his BLA in Landscape Architecture from Virginia Tech and is a Registered Landscape Architect in Maryland and Virginia.

 Kerri is a Landscape Designer with Merrifield Garden Center, an award-winning garden center and landscaping company in Merrifield, VA.
 She designs residential and small-scale commercial projects in the metropolitan Washington, DC area.
 She is also responsible for project management and crew oversight.
 Kerri has consulted with over 700 individual clients and successfully completed over 250 design/build projects.
 She enjoys working with people and is dedicated to each of their unique visions and needs.